alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/manipulate-expression-tree-in-dtogenerator.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-Iâ€™ve simplified dto creation, and supported generation of each dto in a different file.
+I've simplified dto creation, and supported generation of each dto in a different file.
 The main problem supporting this scenario is *how to write the assembler of the container class*.
-Iâ€™ve started generating this code.
+I've started generating this code.

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 public static Expression<Func<Orders, OrdersTestDto>> ExpressionSelector;